LejratMesi/Java-Advance/README.md

-This repository will help student to understand the main concepts of JAVA_Advance section from the course.
+This repository will help student to understand the main concepts of Java-Advance section from the course.
 Main topics that we will learn together are :

   * OOP concepts in general : classes, interfaces... etc